 Payments

 Payment preferences are one of the core elements of e-commerce.
-It’s crucial to keep in mind they may vary significantly between different countries.
+They may vary significantly between different countries.
 You need to dig deeper into them to fully understand DACH customers.

 In the DACH region, encompassing Germany, Austria, and Switzerland, the most popular payment methods include: